-If you are a developer or a designer: Cached pages can load old contents and this will not show your updates properly. even before some page layout change you will see the old page layout contents see now how to clear up your browser cache.
+If you are a developer or a designer: Cached pages can load old content, which will not show your updates properly.
+Even before some page layout changes, you will see the old page layout contents see know how to clear up your browser cache.

-In most browsers, you can clear the cache from the Privacy or History area in the Settings or Options menu, depending on the browser, of course.
+In most browsers, you can clear the cache from the Privacy or History area in the Settings or Options menu, depending on the browser.
 Ctrl+Shift+Delworks with most browsers as well.

 While that hotkey combo works in most non-mobile browsers, the exact steps involved in clearing your browser’s cache depend entirely on what web browser you’re using.
-Below you’ll find some browser and device-specific instructions, as well as links to more expansive tutorials if you need them.
+Below are some browser and device-specific instructions and links to more comprehensive tutorials if you need them.

 What Exactly Is Browser Cache?

 Your browser’s cache, pronounced like cash, is a collection of web pages, including the text, images, and most other media contained on them, that is stored on your hard drive or phone storage.
-Having a local copy of a web page makes for very quick loading on your next visit because your computer or device doesn’t have to download from the internet all of that same information again.
-Cached data in the browser sounds great, so why do you ever have to clear it?
+Having a local copy of a web page makes for very quick loading on your next visit because your computer or device doesn’t have to download all of that same information from the internet again.
+Cached data in the browser sounds excellent, so why do you have to clear it?

-If you are a developer or a designer: Cached pages can load old contents and this will not show your contents properly. even before some page layout change you will see the old page layout contents.
+If you are a developer or a designer: Cached pages can load old contents, which will not show your content correctly.
+You will see the old page layout contents before some changes.

 You certainly don’t have to, not as a regular part of computer or smartphone maintenance, anyway.
-However, a few good reasons to clear cache come to mind… Clearing your cache forces your browser to retrieve the newest copy available from the website, something that should happen automatically but sometimes does not.
+However, a few good reasons to clear cache come to mind.
+Clearing your store forces your browser to retrieve the newest copy available from the website, which should happen automatically but sometimes does not.

-You might also want to clear the cache if you’re experiencing issues with 404 errors or 502 errors (among others), sometimes indications that your browser’s cache is corrupted.
+You might also want to clear the cache if you’re experiencing issues with 404 or 502 errors.
+Among others, sometimes indicating that your browser’s cache have corruption.

 Another reason to delete browser cache data is to free up space on your hard drive.
-Over time, the cache can grow to a really large size, and so clearing it out can recover some of that previously used space.
-Regardless of why you might want to do it, clearing your cache is really easy to do in all the popular browsers in use today.
+Over time, the cache can grow to a really large size, so clearing it out can recover some previously used space.
+Regardless of why you want to do it, clearing your cache is accessible in all the popular browsers today.